Templates/8 min read/Updated May 6, 2026

 Are cold email follow-up templates still useful?

 Yes, if they are used as patterns.
-Fixed templates decay, but adaptive templates give the AI or operator a safe structure to customize.
+Fixed templates get stale, but flexible templates give a writer or AI assistant a useful structure to customize.

 How many follow-ups should I send?